psychbruce/FMAT/README.md

 ## BERT Models

-The reliability and validity of the following 12 representative BERT models have been established in my research articles, but future work is needed to examine the performance of other models.
+The reliability and validity of the following 12 BERT models in the FMAT have been established in my research, but future work is needed to examine the performance of other models.

 (model name on Hugging Face - downloaded model file size)